tensorwerk/hangar-py/docs/faq.rst

 As far as a performance / space penalty, this is where it gets good :)

-- Using fewer arraysets means that there are fewer records (the internal locating info, kind-of like a git tree) to store, since each record points to a sample containing more information.
+- Using fewer columns means that there are fewer records (the internal locating info, kind-of like a git tree) to store, since each record points to a sample containing more information.

-- Using more arraysets means that the likelihood of samples having the same value increases, meaning fewer pieces of data are actually stored on disk (remember it’s a content addressable file store)
+- Using more columns means that the likelihood of samples having the same value increases, meaning fewer pieces of data are actually stored on disk (remember it’s a content addressable file store)